MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-data-import.md

 	Var 6: number, Type: numeric, Storage: float32, Low/High: (0.0000, 434.0000)

-To specify *newLevels*, you must also specify *levels*, and it is important to note that the *newLevels* argument can only be used to rename levels—it cannot be used to fully recode the factor.
+To specify *newLevels*, you must also specify *levels*, and it is important to note that the *newLevels* argument can only be used to rename levels.
+It cannot be used to fully recode the factor.
 That is, the number of *levels* and number of *newLevels* must be the same.

 ### Change data types